Jaymz Bee: Recent career

-In 2020 Bee released three albums (along with his partner Lorenzo Digianfelice) on his Vesuvius Music Inc. record label included John Finley's "Soul Singer" produced and arranged by Lou Pomanti - and The Tiki Collective albums "Anthology" and "Muse Re-Visited".
+Films

+Bee appeared in Say Nothing (2001), Heatscore (2002), Dom (2004), and Five Course Meal (2018).

 In 2021, it was revealed that a documentary about Bee's life (working title: Being Bee) is currently being produced.
-Collaborators on the project include the team at Retrontario and Joel Goldberg, notable for his work on Electric Circus and directing music videos for Maestro (rapper).
+Collaborators on the project include the team at Retrontario and Joel Goldberg, notable for his work on Electric Circus and directing music videos for rapper Maestro.

+In 2023, Bee directed three short films: Wild Music, Beat Speak, and Artists & Aliens.

+In February 2024, he began directing his first full-length feature film.